-Any academic or professional University employee who is employed on a continuing or fixed term basis for more than 12 months may nominate or be nominated for these awards.
-Individuals or groups are eligible to nominate or be nominated for an Award.
+Any academic or professional University employee may nominate or be nominated for these achievement awards.
 Nominations may be made by:

 - Managers/supervisors or other appropriate delegate

 Individuals or groups are eligible to nominate or be nominated.
 A group may consist of a work team or unit which has worked together to implement or achieve an outstanding contribution.
 A group may also consist of individuals from various organisational units of the University whose liaison and cooperation has produced an outstanding contribution.

 Nominations must be made on the appropriate Nomination Form (dependent upon the category of award being sought) setting out the reasons for the nomination and clearly demonstrating the relevance and significance of the nomination by addressing the appropriate criteria.
 Nominations must indicate which selection criterion/criteria are being addressed.

 Written referee statements

-Nominations must be supported by at least two (2) referees, including one referee from within USQ and one referee from the community.
-The referee statements should be no more than one page in length and support specific and identifiable reasons for the nomination.
-Referees must include in their statement a written response to the appropriate selection criterion/criteria supporting specific and identifiable reasons for the nomination.
+Nominations must be supported by two (2) written referees, including one referee from within USQ and one referee from the community.
+The referee statements should be no more than one page in length and support specific selection criterion/criteria for the nomination.

 The Nomination Form for the Vice-Chancellor's Award for Community Engagement requires an outline of the Project (to a maximum of 800 words in length) and must include: